Simple low-carb brownies

 Check out these great cookbooks:

-21 thoughts on “Simple low-carb brownies”
+22 responses to “Simple low-carb brownies”

-1. These are really good, I always add a little water to the mix as itโ€™s always too dry, perhaps I need to use bigger eggs?
+These are really good, I always add a little water to the mix as it’s always too dry, perhaps I need to use bigger eggs?
 I usually eat 25% of the mix before it gets to the oven, so tasty!

-2. Made these and they were amazing!
+Made these and they were amazing!
 Moist and chocolatey.
 When they first came out of the oven they initially appeared quite oily, but I found letting them cool down for 15 minutes they turned out fine.

 1. Carbophobic (SITE AUTHOR)

 Thank you for your feedback, Anne!
-I am so glad they turned out well ๐Ÿ™‚ Good tip about cooling down!
+I am so glad they turned out well πŸ™‚ Good tip about cooling down!

 1. Carbophobic (SITE AUTHOR)